Best Starts for Kids Health Survey Data Biography

 The survey is population-representative, meaning that participants are randomly selected in sub-groups to ensure that all racial and ethnic groups, as well as all geographic regions of King County, are represented in the survey results.

-The survey is available in multiple languages: English, Spanish, Chinese, Vietnamese, Korean, Russian, and Somali.
+The survey is available in multiple languages: English, Spanish, Chinese, Vietnamese, Korean, Russian, and Somali (with some variation from year to year).
 These languages were chosen because they are the most frequently spoken languages in King County schools.

 Who is included and excluded from the data?